RonLinu/mc34063/README.md

 # mc34063

-A web calculator to calculate the parts needed to build a switching regulator using the MC34063 chip.
+A web calculator for the parts needed to build a switching regulator using the MC34063 chip.